Robust Knowledge Adaptation for Dynamic Graph Neural Networks

-However, the discrete-time methods can not capture the fine-grained temporal information of dynamic graphs.
+However, the discrete-time methods cannot capture the fine-grained temporal information of dynamic graphs.
 To solve this problem, many continuous-time models have been proposed in recent years \cite{trivedi2019dyrep,nguyen2018continuous,rossi2020temporal,ma2020streaming,wang2020streaming}.
 The continuous-time approaches can observe the dynamic graphs as a sequence of edges (i.e., connections or links) in chronological order.
-The works in \cite{nguyen2018continuous,nguyen2018dynamic} leverages random walk to incorporate continuous time information into walk path selecting.
-DyGNN \cite{ma2020streaming} utilizes LSTM-like memory cells to update the interacting nodes and all of their neighborhoods, when an interaction occurred. \cite{rossi2020temporal} puts forward an inductive learning framework, called TGN, which realized efficient parallel processing on dynamic graphs.
+The works in \cite{nguyen2018continuous,nguyen2018dynamic} leverage random walks to incorporate continuous time information into walk path selection.
+DyGNN \cite{ma2020streaming} utilizes LSTM-like memory cells to update the interacting nodes and all of their neighborhoods when an interaction occurred. \cite{rossi2020temporal} puts forward an inductive learning framework, called TGN, which realized efficient parallel processing on dynamic graphs.
 Jodie \cite{kumar2019predicting} proposes a coupled recurrent neural network model for dynamic graph, which can learn the trajectories of users and items.
 Most of the continuous-time models focus on designing a message function to aggregate historical or neighborhood information to update the node embeddings.
 However, they attempt to update the embeddings of all the neighbor nodes when a new connection is built, but ignore to distinguish which nodes should be influenced and updated.
 This leads to a sub-optimal solution, when noisy information or outdated links are involved in the dynamic evolution.
-Thus, we focus on investigating a new mechanism in an effort to selectively update nodes for learning robust node embeddings, when new links are added in dynamic graphs.
+Thus, we focus on investigating a new mechanism in an effort to selectively update nodes for learning robust node embeddings in dynamic graphs.